Devyansh2005/Hospital-Management/README.md

 # Hospital Management System - Premium Redesign

-A feature-rich, professional Hospital Management System built with Java, Servlets, and JSP, featuring a high-end "Google-style" aesthetic.
+A feature-rich, professional Hospital Management System built with Java, Servlets, and JSP, featuring a high-end interface.

 ## 🚀 Vision
 This project transforms a functional medical management prototype into a world-class digital experience.
 It combines robust backend logic with a modern, glassmorphic UI to provide a seamless interaction for patients, doctors, and administrators.